 The McGraw Fellows

-Four veteran journalists won grants of up to $15,000 as the Summer 2016 recipients of the McGraw Fellowships for Business Journalism.
+Seven veteran journalists won grants of up to $15,000 as the 2016 recipients of the McGraw Fellowships for Business Journalism.

-Nearly 80 journalists working in more than half-a-dozen countries applied for the latest round.
-Each McGraw Fellow receives a stipend of $5,000 a month for up to three months, along with editorial guidance and assistance in placing stories with media outlets.
+Nearly 100 journalists working in more than half-a-dozen countries applied for the latest round — our largest pool ever.
+Each McGraw Fellow receives a stipend of up to $5,000 a month for three months, along with editorial guidance and assistance in placing stories with media outlets.

-A New York-based investigative reporter, Eban will use the Fellowship to complete research for a book about the generic drug revolution, which will be published by Harper Collins (Ecco imprint).
-The book will explore the 21st century shift to generic drugs and to overseas manufacturing, the challenges of regulating in a globalized world, and the resulting geopolitical and public-health consequences.
+A New York-based investigative reporter, Eban used the Fellowship to complete research for a book about the generic drug revolution, which was published by Harper Collins (Ecco imprint).
+The book explores the 21st century shift to generic drugs and to overseas manufacturing, the challenges of regulating in a globalized world, and the resulting geopolitical and public-health consequences.

 Eban’s previous articles on pharmaceutical counterfeiting, gun trafficking, and coercive interrogations by the CIA have won international attention and numerous awards.
 She is currently a Fortune magazine contributor and a Carnegie fellow, and has also written for Vanity Fair, Self, The Nation and other publications.
 She formerly worked as a staff writer for the New York Times and the New York Observer.

 See Katherine’s Fellowship Stories